Southeast Asia's renewables held back by policy inaction: IRENA

 “Financial institutions have started to bail out from financing coal, so, cost of investments in coal will rise while cost of investments in renewables are decreasing,” Amin said.

-The latest major bank to pull out of coal financing was Britain’s Standard Chartered (STAN.L) in September.
+The latest major bank to pull out of coal financing was Britain’s Standard Chartered in September.

 Renewable investments have soared over the past decade, though, reaching almost $1 trillion since 2015, IRENA said.